Human History from the Bottom Up

 Origins of Social Evolution: Language and Institutional Evolution

 Early humans were smart but did not have the ability to complete a sentence.
-This theory explores how adolescent children formed a group, created spoken language through play, and began the processes of detailed communication, collaborative groups, and social institutions.
+This essay explores a theory of how adolescent children formed a group, created spoken language through play, and began the processes of detailed communication, collaborative groups, and social institutions.
 The theory goes on to examine how language spread throughout Africa and how African communities settled the Earth.
 This process marks the beginning of the large-scale social institutions we know today.

 Migration in World History

-As soon as early language communities formed, migration from one group to another became a major process for learning.
+As soon as early language communities formed, migration from one group to another became an important process for learning.
 Communities linked by migration settled the Earth, leading to Pleistocene-era transformation of habitats, Holocene-era climate stability, Medieval collisions of climate and society, and Anthropocene social inequality and degradation of the environment.

-The arts and culture of people worldwide, connected by new social institutions and networks, provide a public arena for sharing and debate.
+The arts and culture of people all over the world are connected by new social institutions and networks.
 While the local cultures of separate communities and ethnic groups persist, these groups have been exchanging and combining ideas about music, dress, visual art, poetry, prose, and drama for centuries.
-This has created a global basis for discussion—even consensus—among people all over the world.
+This has created a global basis for sharing, discussion, and debate—even consensus—among people all over the world.